anton-smirnov-robert/weaver/content/mechanization of scientific research.md

-We posit a definition of a mechanistic organization to detect authors that have suggested to organize living beings based on the idea of machines. *themata* of
+I posit a definition of a mechanistic organization to detect designers' *themata* related to machines in their proposals to organize living beings.
-When designers aim to organize a system with the idea of machines in mind
+F. Hayek's market system, M. Polayni's Republic of Science, and an OECD model reconstituated from policy papers are analyzed within that respect.

-of economic or political suggestion of two  designers: F. Hayek's market system and M. Polayni's Republic of Science.
+With the help of on recent critics, we argue that empirical issues stem from to those epistemological mismatch.
-Based on a schematic policy model reconstituated from OECD documents from the 60's to this day and recents critics, we evaluate and conclude of a mechanistic organization of scientific research.
+Finally, we suggest a distopia.
 After drawing the rapid consequences of such, we finally suggests a distopia that reverse by thematisation of automaticity.